-PAYPAL BRINGS PAYPAL USD TO USERS ACROSS 70 MARKETS
+PayPal Brings PayPal USD To Users Across 70 Markets

 Following the launch of PYUSD in the United States in 2023, this expansion is another critical step in creating the liquidity, utility, and ubiquity of PYUSD necessary to create a more inclusive, global commerce ecosystem.
 By making it available in more places through PayPal, PYUSD helps consumers send funds internationally at lower cost, while enabling businesses to settle faster, reduce foreign payment fees, and access proceeds more quickly.

-PYUSD, a US federally regulated stablecoin, is now available to users in their PayPal accounts across multiple global regions, including Asia-Pacific, Europe, Latin America, and North America1.
-This includes Colombia, Costa Rica, Dominican Republic, Faroe Islands, Greenland, Guatemala, Honduras, Panama, Peru, Singapore4, the United Kingdom, and the United States.
+PYUSD, a US federally regulated stablecoin, is now available to users in their PayPal accounts across multiple global regions, including Asia-Pacific, Europe, Latin America, and North America[1].
+This includes Colombia, Costa Rica, Dominican Republic, Faroe Islands, Greenland, Guatemala, Honduras, Panama, Peru, Singapore[4], the United Kingdom, and the United States.
 PayPal users in the remaining markets will have access to PYUSD in the coming weeks.

 For more information about PYUSD, please visit www.paypal.com/pyusd.